sarveshpal3/Parkinson-s-Disease-Prediction/README.md

    ![image](https://user-images.githubusercontent.com/73732287/173015575-00cf9606-fc8a-4d6a-998a-f9ee1d359a15.png)

-(a) Sample of Hand movement of person suffering from parkinson's disease (b) Sample of Hand movement of Health person
+(a) Sample of Hand movement of person suffering from parkinson's disease<br/>
+(b) Sample of Hand movement of Health person